valle-xyz/merkle-tree-tutorial/README.md

 Congratulations!
 You successfully finished this tutorial.
 We hope you had some fun, and learned about Merkle trees and how to use them.

-To deepen you knowledge and gain a deeper understanding, we suggest the following steps:
+To deepen your knowledge and gain a deeper understanding, we suggest the following steps:

 - Create a proof for the email `carol@email.com` from the first Merkle tree.
 Compare the length of this proof to the length of the proof of `alice@email.com`.
 Look at the path from this email and compare it to the path of the first email.
 Can you see, why this proof has a different length?
 - How can you hash multiple values?
 For example an address and an uint (i.e. an allocation of tier)?
 This is a question specific to the library of Open Zeppelin.
 - Duplicate the first Merkle tree and set _sortLeaves_ to _true_.
 How does the Merkle tree differ from the original one?
 - Try to break things.
-See what happens when you want to verify the wrong value, or use the wrong proof.
-Also try to get a proof for a non-existent value.
+See what happens when you want to verify the wrong value or use the wrong proof.
+Also, try to get a proof for a non-existent value.
 - Try to write a simple smart contract in Solidity to verify your proofs on-chain.

 Thanks a lot for following along.
-We wish you all the best on your exiting journey into web3 technologies.
+We wish you all the best on your exciting journey into web3 technologies.